Jahmil French: Career

-French made his television debut in 2009, guest starring on the Canadian police procedural series Flashpoint.
+French made his television debut in 2009, guest starring on the CTV/CBS police procedural series Flashpoint.
 The episode would earn him a Best Performance in a TV Series - Guest Starring Young Actor 14 and Over nomination at the Young Artist Awards.

-From 2009 to 2013, French starred as Dave Turner in the Canadian teen drama show Degrassi: The Next Generation.
+From 2009 to 2013, French starred as Dave Turner on the Much/TeenNick teen drama series Degrassi: The Next Generation.
 During his time on the show, he earned a nomination from the Canadian Screen Awards for Best Performance in a Children's or Youth Program or Series.

 In 2014, he starred alongside Nia Long in the American legal drama The Divide.

 In 2016, he joined the cast of the television series The Infamous as Luke Ward, however the series was passed on by A&E. It was not picked up by any other network.

 He appeared in Pop TV's 2018 series Let's Get Physical as Snacks.

 French was in the film Boost, for which he was nominated for Best Supporting Actor at the 6th Canadian Screen Awards and as well as at the Prix Iris in 2018.

-His final role was in Netflix's musical drama series Soundtrack as ex-felon Dante Sands.
+His final TV role was in Netflix's musical drama series Soundtrack as ex-felon Dante Sands.